 CPT is one of the most empirically validated treatments for PTSD.
 It utilizes components of CBT in a highly structured format to treat symptoms of PTSD after a wide variety of traumas.
 CPT aims to help clients challenge and modify unhelpful beliefs related to the trauma resulting in a new understanding of the trauma that reduces ongoing negative impact on ones’ life.

 EMDR therapy is a well researched, process of re-processing symptoms and distress related to past disturbing experiences.
 It is said to stimulate the brain’s own unique healing mechanism while helping to remove blocks.
 It is more of a client lead therapy than clinician interpreted.
-Dr. Swan is a Certified EMDR Therapist with EMDRIA and a member of EMDR Canada.
+Dr. Swan has been practicing with EMDR for 10 years and is a Certified EMDR Therapist with EMDRIA and a member of EMDR Canada.

 Emotionally Focused Therapy